- Simple Five Card Spread Explained - August 1, 2022

-A New Year Tarot spread is one of the most popular spreads that a tarot practitioner can do.
-The general idea of the New Year spread is to explore the energies of the upcoming year for the querent.
+A most popular spreads that a practitioner can do.
+The general idea of the New Year spread is to explore the energies of the upcoming year for the querent. is one of the

 No one spread works best for everyone when doing a New Year reading, but for most, it is best that this be a larger, more detailed spread.
 A lot can happen in 12 months, and just pulling a few cards around these energies won’t provide sufficient expectations for the year to come.